sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 List<Person> values = pagedResult.getValues();
 ~~~

 In the initial request you typically ask for number of available pages.
 To answer this the system must count total number of rows.
-For `findAll` there is a built in countAll access object.
+For `findAll` there is a built-in countAll access object.
 For `findByQuery`, `findByCriteria` custom access objects you must provide a count operation, which can be done in several ways.

 For `findByQuery` the default is to use a naming convention of the named query for the counting query. `find` is replaced with `count`.
 `findByQuery` on named query `"Person.findByCountry"` will use `"Person.countByCountry"`.